Eligibility and FAQs

 Applicants have the right to request a review of the decision not to issue them with a badge, within 28 days of the date of the decision letter.
 All requests will normally be dealt with within 28 days of receipt.
 The request must be made in writing to the Blue Badge Team and must detail why the applicant feels that the decision is wrong and provide further relevant evidence to support a review of the decision.

 You will need to apply for a replacement.
 Please apply on the GOV.UK website.

-- To prevent fraud we can only post replacement badges to the address on the original badge record.
-If you have moved address you will need to start a new application and submit your criteria evidence once again.
+- to prevent fraud we can only post replacement badges to the address on the original badge record.
+If you have moved address we will need to see proof of new address before we can issue a replacement badge.

 Displaying your badge